Friday, December 30, 2022

 Just about everything in human and natural history (all 13.8 billion years of it) had to happen just as it did for me to exist.
 For example: What if Washington didn't cross the Delaware?
 What if the Spartans didn't delay the Persians at Thermopylae?
 What if our Earth did not have a Moon?
 What if my mom and dad never met?

 You may laugh at these examples, but just think it through.
 Then add a trillion trillion trillion events, which might have gone differently, that could have changed my fate--a fate of nothingness.
-If I lament never winning the Lottery, I can always say I won a lottery of life.
+If I lament never winning the Lottery, I can always say I won the biggest lottery ever imagined, the lottery of life.

 Conclusion: I need to appreciate the world, my life, every moment.
 I need to love God and live my life with proper humiliation, respect, acknowledgement, and joy.